kryo4096/RostOS/README.md

 * It reads PS/2 keyboard input.
 * It can start userspace applications from elf-files on a ramdisk.
 * The ramdisk has its own format *RostFS* to save files.
-* Multiple processes can be ran at the same time using a simple scheduler.
+* Multiple processes can be run at the same time using a simple scheduler.

-To make use of these features, there are system calls which are abstracted a way in a small library.
+To make use of these features, there are system calls which are abstracted away in a small library.
 Some example programs have been written, including a simple console (TODO) and Pong.

 ## Installation and Testing